 The operative returned the smile.
 “Anytime.”

 Syd joined the gunfight but couldn’t find Amelia where she had left her.
 “Amelia!
 Where are you?!”
 Syd yelled over their radios.
-The club was a mess and there were still people around, unable to get outside safely.
-Crawling across the floor, Syd thought she heard Amelia coughing.
+The club was a mess, and there were still people around, unable to get outside safely.
+Then, crawling across the floor, Syd thought she heard Amelia coughing.

 “Behind the bar,” Amelia croaked.
 Syd rushed over to where Amelia had been hiding.
 Holding her chest, Amelia was squirming on the floor.